mathieuancelin/elem-vdom/readme.md

 elem-vdom
 ================

 Simple and idiotic lib to build UI components.
-It's a component library promoting functionnal composition with the full expressiveness of JavaScript and support for all existing JavaScript libraries. elem-vdom is just a quick and dirty experiment to avoid string templates and string concat when modifying the DOM.
+It's a component library promoting functional composition with the full expressiveness of JavaScript and support for all existing JavaScript libraries. elem-vdom is just a quick and dirty experiment to avoid string templates and string concat when modifying the DOM.

 Install
 -------